SimplyReactive/petrie/readme.md

-## L5Bootstrap
+## Petri

-A base framework built up with Laravel 5 and Bootstrap 3
+A framework built on top of Laravel 5 with Bootstrap 3 as the front-end

 ## Installation